 Instructions

-• In a small pot, add water, turmeric, lemon juice, and black pepper.
+• Boil.
+In a small pot, add water, turmeric, lemon juice, and black pepper.
 Whisk together and heat over high heat.
 When the tea just starts to boil, turn the heat down to low and simmer for 10 minutes.

 Nutrition